Entangling Power and Its Deviation: A Quantitative Analysis on Input-State Dependence and Variability in Entanglement Generation: Entangling Power and Entangling Power Deviation of General Bipartite-System Operation in Arbitrary Hilbert Spaces

 We now evaluate EP of the generalized CX operation.
-To this end, we compute the four constituent terms of EP by utilizing the structural conditions in Eq.~(\ref{eq:CX_condi}) and the algebraic identities provided in Eq.~(\ref{eq:CX_properties}).
+To this end, we compute the four constituent terms of EP by utilizing the structural conditions in Eq.~(\ref{eq:CX_condi}) and the algebraic properties of $\hat{\Pi}_\alpha$.
 Specifically, we find:

 Summing all contributions, we obtain the compact expression for the EP: